-After you define your KPIs, it is easy to visualize them in dashboards.
+After you define your KPIs, it's easy to visualize them in dashboards.
 Dashboards provide a single location to view all the data that New Relic products gather.
 Dashboards data consists of events, and each event has an event type, a timestamp, and key-value attributes.

 After your migration, compare these baselines against your migration acceptance testing baselines.

-If you find that you need data that is not captured by default instrumentation, New Relic makes it easy to capture custom data:
+If you find that you need data that is not captured by default instrumentation, we make it easy for you to capture custom data:

 - APM custom instrumentation